An easy way for teaching staff to earn extra money in the holidays Ultimate Activity Camps

 Fixed ability groups in which ‘lower ability’ pupils are denied any real challenge are harming children's learning potential, say Christine Chen and Lindsay Pickton

 The phrase ‘can of worms’ springs to mind as soon as we start challenging received orthodoxies around differentiation.
-And yet, in an educational climate in which Carol Dweck’s concept of growth mindset has moved from the excitement of a new romance to comfortable cohabitation, we are still encountering rigid setting and in-class ability grouping.
+And yet, in an educational climate in which Carol Dweck’s concept of fixed mindset and growth mindset has moved from the excitement of a new romance to comfortable cohabitation, we are still encountering rigid setting and in-class ability grouping.

 Hear that can of worms opening?